-ENGLo92 3 units
+ENGLo92 3 units Fundamentals of Reading and Writing (F)

-FUNDAMENTALS OF READING AND WRITING (F)

 This course is designed for developing writers.
 The basics of writing are covered, including topic development, focus, structure, organization, support, and mechanics.
 Emphasis is on the writing process from prewriting through revising.
-Course placement is by SAT/ACT scores.
+Course placement is by SAT/ACT scores or WJU Placement Exam.
 Credits not applicable to graduation.